UPDATE 2-French unemployment rises again to highest since 1999

 The European Commission sees French unemployment hitting 10.7 percent this year, nearly twice the level of Germany’s 5.7 percent and not much better than Italy’s 11.6 percent, but still far less than in Spain and Greece.

-Hollande took power last May promising to halt a relentless rise in unemployment that has left one in four youths out of work and vowing to restore France’s industrial competitiveness.
+Hollande took power last May promising to halt a relentless rise in unemployment which has left one in four youths out of work and vowing to restore France’s industrial competitiveness.

 The president’s approval ratings have slumped to around 30 percent since then as his government battles against a tide of factory closures.
 After backtracking last month on growth and deficit targets, he conceded the unemployment goal would now be harder to reach.